Keeping Your Smile Bright & Healthy In Elkhart, Millersburg, Crossroads, Keystone, & Bremen, IN

 Crowns & Bridges

 A crown is a treatment completed on a tooth that is decayed, discolored or broken.
 It helps restore the tooth’s strength and functionality.
 The crown is a tooth-colored, porcelain cap that is placed over the tooth to protect it from further damage.
 This procedure typically takes about two visits.
 The tooth will be shaped and prepared to fit inside of the crown during the first visit, and you will receive a temporary crown.
-At the second visit, you will receive your custom-created crown.
+On the second visit, you will receive your custom-created crown.

 It is important to take care of your crown or bridge with proper at-home care.

-This procedure involves placing a titanium screw into the gap to replace the tooth’s root.
+This procedure involves placing a titanium screw into the area to replace the tooth’s root.
 After a couple of months, the screw will meld to the jawbone, which means you are ready for your restoration.
 The restoration usually is in the form of a custom-created crown placed over the titanium screw.

 Implants can be used to replace one or multiple teeth.
 Proper dental care is essential to making sure your implant lasts a lifetime!